YaelAvioz/ARkanoid/README.md

 PrintingHitListener: Print a meesage when the ball hit a block.

+#### Ass6Game: run a game with levels that contains balls, blocks and paddle.

 ### Design Patterns
 Observer-Observable: in the game the Block is the observable and BlockRemover, BallRemover and ScoreTrackingListener are that observers.